valentindbdg/Sentiment-Analysis/README.md

 # Sentiment Analysis
- Sentiment analysis based on 3 sources
+ Sentiment analysis based on 3 data sources.
+A notebook using a GRU model is presented in this repository.